Bernard065/github-commands-/README.md

 > `git init`
 > Initializes a new git repository.
 This command creates a new Git repository in the current directory.
 It sets up the basic files and the directories need to start tracking changes.

+# Clone repository

+> ` git clone [repository URL]`
+> Clones an existing git repository.
+It creates a copy of an existing repository on your local machine.